 'Taking the Mickey'

 Hypocrisy is the act of claiming to have moral standards or beliefs to which your own behavior does not conform.
-The Aussies (Australians) call the exposing of hypocrisy - 'taking the mickey out of something.'
+The Aussies (Australians) call the exposing of hypocrisy - the 'taking the mickey out of something.'
 It originally referred to taking the 'Mick' or Irish out of a situation.
 The phrase was based on the assumption that the Irish were a people who had hot tempers and loved to drink and brawl.
 Taking the 'Mick' out of someone (or something), meant removing that person's tendency to fight or brawl and turn all points of dissension into a source of humor.
 Now it seems to me, the 'condition' attributed to the Irish

-is true of all of us, not just those few.
+is, in one way or another true of all of us, not just those few.

 'The Mickey,' represents the unconscious egoic identification we all have with our own point of view.
 There is an inherent 'problem' with 'point of view' because it is limited and therefore necessarily set against all others.
-Therefore, every point of view and every thing has a 'Micky' that needs to be taken out.
-To recognize the 'Mick' or to 'take the Mickey out,' demands a recognition of other points of view than our own; how else could it be done?
-Other points of view are literally recognized only in relation our own and thus involve an acknowledgement of that which is beyond the ends of our universe (our own world) and thus this recognition of our own limitation as well as the others, makes our own serious point of view a relative and laughing matter; and to see the Mick needs humor and humor is the result of such acknowledgement.
-This practice 'of taking out the Mickey' does not keep us from hypocrisy, but it keeps us from being 'unconscious' hypocrites. after all, we all got the Mickey . . .
+Therefore, every point of view and everything has a 'Micky' that needs to be taken out.
+To recognize the 'Mick' or to 'take the Mickey out,' demands a recognition of other points of view than our own; how else could it be?
+Other points of view are recognized only in relation to our own and thus involve an acknowledgment of that which is beyond the ends of our universe (our own world).
+This recognition of our own limitations as well as the others makes our own serious point of view a relative and laughing matter, and to see the 'Mick' needs humor and humor is the result of such acknowledgment.
+The practice 'of taking out the Mickey' does not keep us from hypocrisy, but it keeps us from being 'unconscious' hypocrites;

 In the words of Carl Jung, "Whatever we are unconscious of, happens to us outwardly as fate."
-If we wish to 'grow up.' become human and responsible, we must start by becoming aware of our own ignorance, faults, limitations and hypocrisies and this is what 'taking the mickey,' out of someone and ourselves is meant to do.
+If we wish to 'grow up.' and become human and responsible, we must start by becoming aware of our own ignorance, faults, limitations, and hypocrisies and this is what 'taking the Mickey,'

 The stories I tell here throw light on the darkness of our hypocrisy and that of others.
 Because there are so many points of view one can address, there is literally no end to the stories one can relate or the Mickeys we can speak of.